Azure/azure-sphere-samples/Samples/HTTPS/HTTPS_Curl_Multi/README.md

 The sample downloads status information for HTTP statuses 200 (success) and 400 (bad request) from the httpstat.us website.

 The sample can only connect to websites listed in the application manifest.
-The host name of each website, to which you want the sample to connect, must be added to the "AllowedConnections" section of the app_manifest.json file.
+In the "AllowedConnections" section of the app_manifest.json file, add the host name of each website to which you want the sample to connect.
 For example, the following adds Contoso.com to the list of allowed websites.

 ```json
 "Capabilities": {
     "AllowedConnections": ["httpstat.us", "Contoso.com"],